Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/New-AzRecoveryServicesAsrReplicationProtectedItem.md

 ```

 ### -UseManagedDisk
-Specify whether the Azure virtual machine that is created on failover should use managed disks
+Specifies if the Azure virtual machine that is created on failover should use managed disks.
+It Accepts either True or False.

 ```yaml
 Type: System.String